Vestment: Origins

 In the early Christian churches, officers and leaders, like their congregations, wore the normal dress of civil life in the Greco-Roman world, although with an expectation that the clothing should be clean and pure during holy observances.
 From the 4th century onward, however, modifications began to be made to the form of the garments, and, as secular fashions changed from the 6th century, the church retained the original forms of their garments, although with separate development and with regional variations.
 Having separate, consecrated clothing for the ceremonies and rites in the churches emphasized the sacred nature of the functions the priest and ministers carried out at the altar.
 The Catholic Church's vestments had essentially established their final forms by the 13th century.

-The Reformation brought about a new approach towards simplicity, especially under the influence of Calvinism.
-The Church of England experienced its own controversies over the proper use of vestments.
-On the other hand, Lutheranism largely retained many pre-Reformation vestments, especially in Scandinavia, e.g. Church of Sweden.
+After the Reformation, there were various approaches to vestments.
+Evangelical-Lutheranism largely retained many pre-Reformation vestments, especially in Scandinavia, e.g. Church of Sweden.
+As such, Roman Catholics and Evangelical-Lutherans largely use the same vestments.
+On the other hand, for those churches in the Reformed tradition, there was a new approach towards simplicity; the Church of England experienced controversies over the proper use of vestments.
 The resulting varieties of liturgical dress are described below.